Shivanaik11/PARKEASE/README.md

    - When a vehicle enters the parking lot, sensors detect its presence and trigger the camera.
    - The camera captures the vehicle number plate, which is processed using Optical Character Recognition (OCR) or Tesseract.
    - The extracted number along with the timestamp is sent to the database (Firebase), and a parking slot is assigned.
    - For registered users, the system checks their wallet balance.
-A minimum balance of 5 rupees is required for parking.
+A minimum balance is required for parking.

 3. **Parking Duration:**
    - The system records the entry time and calculates the duration of parking based on the entry and exit times.